seree-fam/akoben/README.md

 ---

 Introducing Akoben, a simple yet powerful discussion platform that enables users to engage with each other in a variety of ways.
-Our platform is similar to popular sites like Reddit and Quora, but with a range of unique features that set us apart.
+Our platform is similar to popular sites like Reddit and Quora, but with a range of unique features that set us apart (Decentralisation).

 Our platform is designed to promote engagement and collaboration among users, with a wide range of community management features that enable users to create, subscribe to, and interact with communities on a variety of topics.
 We also provide a range of features to make it easy for users to create and view posts, including options for images, voting, and sharing.

 In addition, we provide a robust set of user authentication and account management features, ensuring that our users have a seamless and secure experience.
-Users can sign up using email and password or third-party authentication providers such as Google and GitHub, log in and out, reset their password, and modify their profiles.
+Users can sign up using Semaphore Id.

 Our platform is also designed to be user-friendly and accessible, with a responsive UI that can be used on smartphones, tablets, or computers.
-Whether you're an experienced user or just getting started, Circus has everything you need to engage with others and explore new ideas.
+Whether you're an experienced user or just getting started, Akoben has everything you need to engage with others and explore new ideas.

 # **Requirements**
 These are the requirements needed to run the project:
 - Node 18 LTS
 - Next.JS 12+
 - Firebase V9
+- Semaphore

 # **Features**
 ## **Authentication and Account Management**
-The system has several key user authentication and account management features designed to ensure that users have a seamless and secure experience:
+The system leverages Semaphore ZK proofs to manage user authentication and account management features designed to ensure that users have a seamless and secure experience:
-- Users can sign up using email and password
-- Users can sign up using third-party authentication providers such as Google and GitHub
+- Users can sign up using Semaphore ID.
-- Users can log in using email and password
-- Users can log out
-- Users can reset their password
-- Users can modify their profiles (profile image and username)

 ## **Community**
 The system has several key community management features designed to promote engagement and collaboration among users: